fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 secret from the `fleetctl package` command used to build the installers.

 MinIO also offers a web interface at http://localhost:9001.
 Credentials are `minio` / `minio123!`.

+## Testing Windows virtual machines on M1 Mac

+1. Edit the VM and set Network Mode to None
+2. Boot up the VM, click Shift + F10, type oobe\bypassnro in the Command Prompt, and hit Enter
+3. Wait for the VM to reboot and click "I don't have internet"
+4. Boot to desktop, install SPICE (mounted as a CD) and revert the Network Mode setting.